erhant/circomkit-ffi/README.md

 Before running tests:

 - you need to have installed [SnarkJS](https://github.com/iden3/snarkjs) globally, to verify that the FFI-generated proof is valid.
-- you need generated circuit files, which can be done with:
+- you need generated circuit files, which can be done with the command below.

 ```sh
 # preparations (do only once)